thiagousa/youtube/kubernetes/deployment-right-way/README.md

    ```
 8. **Access & Validate:** Visit http://localhost:9999/ to see your deployment in action.

-## Installation Guide for the Wrong Way
+## Installation Guide for the Right Way

 1. **Create a deployment:**
    ```